react-native-google-signin/docs/docs/errors.md

 import { statusCodes } from '@react-native-google-signin/google-signin';
 ```

 Status codes are useful when determining which kind of error has occurred during the sign-in process.
-Under the hood, these constants are derived from native error codes and are platform-specific.
-Always compare `error.code` to `statusCodes.*` and do not rely on the raw value of `error.code`.
+These constants are stable canonical values exported by the library, so you can compare `error.code` to `statusCodes.*` with good TypeScript support.
+Less common native failures may still surface other string values.

 See [example usage](one-tap#signin).